richafnu/Viva/Viva/glint/setup/update-glint-reporting-data.md

 ## Uploads: Retroactive User Updates

 To retain current employee information, upload a file of all or some users in your closed survey to apply new values to past versions of data.
-This option is the simplest and can be used for most retroactive updates, including non-managerial reporting hierarchy updates.
+This option is the simplest and can be used for most retroactive updates, including nonmanagerial reporting hierarchy updates.
 [Learn more](advanced-config-uploads.md).

 > [!IMPORTANT]
 > To retroactively update a Manager Hierarchy, always use the RETROACTIVE_PULSE_UPDATE Data App and not the Retroactive USERS_UPLOAD option.
 [Learn more](glint-data-apps.md).